sophiebits/blog/_posts/2020-01-01-fast-maintainable-db-patterns.md

 How else can we structure this?

-Let's look back how our function works – this time, I'm going to elide the actual data fetching code so we can rethink it a little:
+Let's look back at what our function returns (eliding the actual data fetching code, which we'll soon rewrite):

 {% highlight javascript %}
 async function buildPostSummary(post) {